Yarr/Yarr/docs/fw_guide.md

 When the board is powered correctly, a red LED should light up.
 More information about the adapter card can be found [Multi Chip Adapter Card](https://twiki.cern.ch/twiki/bin/viewauth/RD53/RD53ATesting#Multi_Chip_FMC).

+##### Modifications

 On a SCC [Single Chip Card](https://twiki.cern.ch/twiki/bin/viewauth/RD53/RD53ATesting#RD53A_Single_Chip_Card_SCC) the CMD line is AC coupled.
 On the older Ohio card (before 2019 and serial number < 200) there is additional AC coupling as shown on the picture.
 This is corrected for the newer Ohio cards from 2019 on with serial number starting from 200.

 ![Ohio Unmodified CMD ](images/OhioUnmodified_Cmd.png)